-Based on current enrollment rates, we are forecasting full enrollment in the first calendar quarter of 2019.
+Based on current enrollment rates, we are forecasting full enrollment in the second calendar quarter of 2019.
 Data from this study will be used to help develop potential future clinical study designs with VAL-083 in MGMT-unmethylated rGBM.
 A detailed description of this study can be found at clinicaltrials.gov, Identifier Number: NCT02717962.

-As noted above, patients in our current MDACC clinical trial have been heavily pre-treated with temozolomide.
-Based on published data from our MDACC and SYSUCC clinical trials, we believe there is a significant opportunity to treat GBM patients in the pre-temozolomide maintenance stage.
+As noted above, patients in our current MDACC clinical study have been heavily pre-treated with temozolomide.
+Based on published data from our MDACC and SYSUCC clinical studies, we believe there is a significant opportunity to treat GBM patients in the pre-temozolomide maintenance stage.
+As reported at AACR's annual meeting in April 2019, we reported that myelosuppression (thrombocytopenia and neutropenia) is the most common adverse event associated with VAL-083.
+The higher potential for myelosuppression with 40 mg/m2/day of VAL-083 in this study appears to be correlated with the number of cycles of prior TMZ maintenance therapy (> 5 cycles).
 These patients will have had an initial cycle of temozolomide following radiation but will not have yet started subsequent cycles of temozolomide (i.e. maintenance stage TMZ patients).
-Subject to obtaining financing and all regulatory approvals, we are planning a new Phase 2 trial that would potentially enroll up to 24 pre-TMZ maintenance stage, MGMT-unmethylated GBM patients.
+The MDACC IRB has approved the addition of up to 24 patients to the pre-TMZ maintenance stage TMZ patients).
+Subject to obtaining financing and all regulatory approvals, we are planning a new Phase 2 study that would potentially enroll up to 24 pre-TMZ maintenance stage, MGMT-unmethylated GBM patients.
+The comparison survival data from Tanguturi et al (2017 Nero-Oncology) for MGMT-unmethylated patients of 6.9 months.